 Whether it’s a birthday, anniversary, wedding, or just a party, celebrations need cake.
 And cake in the form of beer is pretty much the best thing ever, so celebrate your run with this sweet, chocolatey, spicy stout beer.
 It’s basically a liquid dessert.

 4. Samuel Adams Boston Lager

-This one has become so popular that it can hardly be considered a craft beer any more – but it’s still the original craft beer and it still tastes great!
+This is one of the best beers for runners and has become so popular that it can hardly be considered a craft beer anymore – but it’s still the original craft beer and it still tastes great!
 Plus you can find it anywhere – meaning it’s the perfect celebration drink if you’ve just run an ultra, are kind of out in the middle of nowhere, but want to indulge in a really good beer.

 - 100 American Craft Beers Every Beer-Lover Should Drink, Paste Magazine Article ,